Cached Response

 Using x-corsfix-cache

-Section titled “Using x-corsfix-cache”To use cached response, include the x-corsfix-cache
+Section titled “Using x-corsfix-cache”To use cached response, include the x-corsfix-cache header in your request with a cache duration value.

 Example: